dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 > reuses the same location if the scopes do not overlap (and even if not, the damage is really small).
 > So yes, a linter issue.

-In "The Craft of Prolog", Richard O'Keefe writes on page 363 in the chapter _11.6 findall/3 reconsidered_:
+In "The Craft of Prolog", Richard O'Keefe writes on page 363 (Chapter 11.6: "findall/3 reconsidered"):

 > The Template may be a single variable, or it may be any term at all containing any number of variables,
 > even none.
 Variables in the Template should be viewed as quantified variables.
 It is very bad style